Dily History, Family Crest & Coats of Arms

 Early History of the Dily family

-Another 115 words (8 lines of text) are included under the topic Early Dily History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dily research.
+Another 48 words (3 lines of text) covering the years 1635, 1624, 1624, 1633, 1667, 1707 and 1692 are included under the topic Early Dily History in all our PDF Extended History products and printed products wherever possible.

 Dily Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dily include Dilke, Dilkes, Dilks, Dilley, Dill, Dillow and others.